-Heyward, Darvish lead Cubs to sweep of Brewers with 7-2 win
+Darvish, Heyward help Cubs sweep Brewers with 7-2 win

 TRAINER’S ROOM

-Cubs: 3B/OF Kris Bryant is dealing with a sore knee, but manager Joe Maddon said he was held out of the lineup simply for a day of rest.
+Cubs: 3B/OF Kris Bryant is dealing with a sore knee, but Maddon said he was held out of the lineup simply for a day of rest.
 “He could have played today, but I chose to do it this way,” Maddon said.

 UP NEXT